shmorri/docs-casa-prod/3.1.4/source/developer/index.md

 !!!
 Note
     FIDO credentials can **not** be enrolled via APIs because the security model requires a direct connection to the server.

-The [swagger](https://swagger.io/docs/specification/2-0/) definition document is located at `https://host/casa/enrollment-api.yaml`.
+The [Swagger](https://swagger.io/docs/specification/2-0/) definition document is located at `https://host/casa/enrollment-api.yaml`.
 You can leverage [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to bootstrap the process of creating a client application in order to consume the service in a variety of programming languages.
-You can achieve similar effects by using [swagger hub](https://app.swaggerhub.com).
+You can achieve similar effects by using [Swagger Hub](https://app.swaggerhub.com).

-Additionally, the Casa github project contains a small [client-side application](https://github.com/GluuFederation/casa/tree/master/extras/enrollment-client/) that mimicks the process of enrolling credentials in Casa using the REST API.
+Additionally, the Casa Github project contains a small [client-side application](https://github.com/GluuFederation/casa/tree/master/extras/enrollment-client/) that mimicks the process of enrolling credentials in Casa using the REST API.

-As the swagger yaml document states, the API is protected by a bearer token.
+As the Swagger yaml document states, the API is protected by a bearer token.
 That is, developers have to pass a suitable value in the authorization header for requests.
 This means an OpenID Connect client **must be** previously registered in the underlying Gluu Server in order to interact with the server's token endpoint.

 For more information about crendential enrollment via APIs, visit the developer [FAQs](./faq.md#enrollment-apis).